jwatson-CO-edu/py_templates_utils/Academic/OODGrading/README.md

    * Type [q] then [Enter] to quit the program immediately.
 - The script iterates over the students within each file in alphabetic order by last name, Per student:
     * Searches for HTML file from Canvas containing the GitHub repo link, Clones repo
-    * Clones repo and checks out the most recent branch containing the search string you specified
+    * Clones repo and checks out the most recent branch containing the search string you specified.
+(If no branches contain the search string, then the most recently-created branch will be checked out.)
     * Runs and prints Gradle test results.
 When one or more tests fail, test output is written to a file named after the student will appear in a new "output" subdirectory.
     (You may cancel the current test with [Ctrl]+[c] (`SIGTERM`))
     (**WARNING**: Gradle sometimes fails to consistently print all results to `stdout`, which is where Python captures it.
 You may wish to rerun tests from inside IntelliJ.
 (See below.))